-However, as can be seen from the right most diagram in Figure 1.13, Pauli's rule is not violated if a single electron excited into a higher molecular orbital has the same spin as the remaining electron in the original HOMO, because they occupy different orbitals.
+However, as can be seen from the right most diagram in Figure 1.14, Pauli's rule is not violated if a single electron excited into a higher molecular orbital has the same spin as the remaining electron in the original HOMO, because they occupy different orbitals.
 Such electronic states with two unpaired electrons of the same spin are referred to as triplet states.
-The energetically lowest triplet state is usually depicted by T_1 .
+The energetically lowest triplet state is usually depicted by T1.
 States in which for each electron another electron with opposite spin is present are called singlet states.

-The vector diagrams depicted in Figure 1.14 give us an idea of the origin of this nomenclature.
+The vector diagrams depicted in Figure 1.15 give us an idea of the origin of this nomenclature.
 The spin of an electron is a purely quantum mechanical property and has no classical analogue.
 However, due to the spin, the electron has a small magnetic moment, with the result that an isolated electron acts similarly to a small magnet.
-In an external magnetic field, the magnetic moment of an electron can be symbolized by a vector representing the orientation of the magnetic moment with respect to the external field (thin arrows in Figure 1.14).
-Depending on the spin of the electron, the magnetic moment can be either oriented with or against the external magnetic field.
-Due to quantum mechanical reasons, it is not oriented exactly parallel to the external field but slightly tilted.
+In an external magnetic field, the magnetic moment of an electron can be symbolized by a vector representing the orientation of the magnetic moment with respect to the external field (thin arrows in Figure 1.15).
+Depending on the spin of the electron, the magnetic moment can be either orientated with or against the external magnetic field.
+These two orientations are assigned $\alpha$ - or $\beta$ -spin, respectively.
+Due to quantum mechanical reasons, it is not orientated exactly parallel to the external field but slightly tilted.
 In addition, it rotates around the axis of this external field.
-Further details of the properties of spin states will be discussed in

-Figure 1.14 Possible orientations of the magnetic moments of the electron spin of two electrons and the corresponding total magnetic moment (thick arrow) in the vector representation.
-In the singlet state, the magnetic moments of the individual electrons (thin arrows) cancel each other out resulting in a zero total magnetic moment.
-In the triplet state, the magnetic moments of the individual electrons always span the same angle.
+Further details of the properties of spin states will be discussed in Chapter 4.
+Here, it shall only be noted that the magnetic moments of electrons paired in an orbital sum to a zero total magnetic moment symbolized by the opposite arrows on the left in Figure 1.15.
+Therefore, only a single state is possible in an external magnetic field, which is defined as singlet state, S. In the triplet state, however, the magnetic moments of the arrows) cancel each other out resulting in a zero total magnetic moment.
+In the triplet state the magnetic moments of the individual electrons always span the same angle an their summation can point in three different directions.